cloudposse/terraform-aws-security-group/README.md

   # Cloud Posse recommends pinning every module to a specific version
   # version = "x.x.x"

+  # Security Group names must be unique within a VPC.
+  # This module follows Cloud Posse naming conventions and generates the name
+  # based on the inputs to the null-label module, which means you cannot
+  # reuse the label as-is for more than one security group in the VPC.
+  #
+  # Here we add an attibute to give the security group a unique name.
+  attributes = ["primary"]

   # Allow unlimited egress
   allow_all_egress = true